urbanairship/python-library/docs/tags.rst

 Legacy Tags
 -----------
-The following commands have been deprecated.
+The following commands have been deprecated and will be removed in a future release.

 Tag Listing
 ^^^^^^^^^^^